Pittvandewitt/Wavelet/docs/Settings.md

 * [BlackPlayer Music Player] (requires [additional configuration](Configuration.md#blackplayer))
 * [Deezer] (requires [additional configuration](Configuration.md#deezer))
 * [VLC for Android] (requires [additional configuration](Configuration.md#vlc))
+    - Warning: May not work properly on some devices.
+Videos may start at 100% volume so be cautious and don't wear headsets while testing.

 ❌ List of players lacking support for audio processing: